ycexiao/scikit-package/doc/source/release-guides/conda-forge.rst

 :ref:`Step 2.
 Upload the recipe <conda-forge-recipe-upload>`

-    Once you have the ``meta.yaml`` generated, you will create a pull request the staged-recipe repository in the conda-forge repository `here <https://github.com/conda-forge/staged-recipes>`_
+    Once you have the ``meta.yaml`` generated, you will create a pull request to the the `staged-recipes repository <https://github.com/conda-forge/staged-recipes>`_ from your forked repository.
+The staged-recipes repository is a temporary location for the recipe until it is approved by the conda-forge community.

 :ref:`Step 3.
 Recipe review <conda-forge-recipe-review>`